ckuelker/quick-guide-en-us/DevOps/Certificates/index.md

 ## Openssl Self Signed Certificates

-Self signed are as secure as 3rd party signed certificates.
-The question is a trust one: How do I know that the certificate is the correct certificate?
-The problem is similar to the quality problem of some countries: If there is no quality assurance of products, industry standards for example, people do not know the degree of quality of a product.
-It is often seen that people of such countries tend to buy brand products as they expect that it is less likely that a product of a well known brand would be of less quality.
-This assumption is not always justified.
+Self-signed certificates are as secure as third-party-signed certificates.
+The question is one of trust: How do I know the certificate is the right certificate?
+The problem is similar to the quality problem in some countries:
+If there is no quality assurance of products, such as industry standards, people do not know the level of quality of a product.
+It is often seen that people in such countries tend to buy branded products because they expect that a product of a well-known brand is less likely to be of inferior quality.
+This assumption is not always correct.

-However as the same effect applies to web certificates, some applications (browser) are now refusing self signed certificates for cultural reasons, as the user is not capable to read and judge the content of a self signed certificate.
+However, since the same effect applies to web certificates, some applications (browsers) now refuse self-signed certificates for cultural reasons, since the user is not able to read and judge the content of a self-signed certificate.

-Self signed certificates can still be used in some services and for also for testing web services in development.
-A very common method to create a self signed certificate is to create a certificate authority (`CA`) and sign certificates with this `CA` by a command called `openssl`.
+Self-signed certificates can still be used in some services and for testing Web services during development.
+A very common way to create a self-signed certificate is to create a Certificate Authority (`CA`) and sign certificates with that `CA` using a command called `openssl`.

 ## Let's Encrypt (openssl) aka ACMEv2

-As commercial certificates have the same protection level as self signed ones, but cost money and are not free (as in FOSS), there have been many approaches over the years to implement a free (as in FOSS) and free (as in beer - without money) open source service.
+Since commercial certificates provide the same level of protection as self-signed certificates, but cost money and are not free (as in FOSS), there have been many attempts over the years to implement a free (as in FOSS) and free (as in beer - without money) open source service.
 A recent famous one is __Let's Encrypt__.

-The Certificate Authority (`CA`) named  __Let's Encrypt__ is a non profit `CA` run by the __Internet Security Research Group__ (`ISRG`) that provide `X.509` certificates for `TLS` encryption without charge.
-So one can use this certificates for web and mail servers for example.
+The Certificate Authority (`CA`) called __Let's Encrypt__ is a non-profit `CA` run by the __Internet Security Research Group__ (`ISRG`) that provides `X.509` certificates for `TLS` encryption free of charge.
+You can use these certificates for web and mail servers.

-Unlike previous approaches, __Let's  Encrypt__ uses the __automated certificate
+Unlike previous approaches, __Let's Encrypt__ uses the __Automated Certificate
-management environment__ (`ACME`) aka `ACMEv2`
-[RFC8555](https://tools.ietf.org/html/rfc8555). `ACMEv2` certifies the domain
+Management Environment__ (`ACME`), also known as `ACMEv2` [RFC8555](https://tools.ietf.org/html/rfc8555).
+ACMEv2 certifies the domain
 name.
-Others like `ACME-IP` validates IP addresses.
-Certificate management
+Others such as `ACME-IP` validate IP addresses.
+Certificate management is
-includes:
+included:

 - Account Creation
 - Ordering a Certificate